Recasting Experimental Constraints on Relativistic Magnetic Monopoles: Recasting experimental limits

 \subsection{Forecast for CTAO}

-Imaging Atmospheric Cherenkov Telescopes (IACTs) are large parabolas built to detect Cherenkov light induced by primary gamma rays and cosmic rays in the Earth atmosphere.
-The Cherenkov signal yield of a MM would be extremely bright (cf. subsection on IceCube), and visible along the entire MM trajectory.
-The refraction index of air near the ground is $n_{\rm r} \sim 1+10^{-4}$, setting the Cherenkov threshold as $\gamma \gtrsim 70$ \cite{Spengler:2009}.
-However at a height of 30~km, the smaller density of the atmosphere gives $n_{\rm r} \sim 1+10^{-6}$ \cite{USStandardAtmosphere:1976dan}, and thus the threshold becomes $\gamma \gtrsim 700$.
-Therefore, faster MMs would emit Cherenkov light starting at higher atmospheric altitudes.
-Furthermore, the Cherenkov emission angle $\cos\theta = 1/(n_{\rm r}\, \beta)$ increases with the atmospheric depth for a fixed~$\beta$.
-The increasing Cherenkov angle has a peculiar effect on the image recorded by the IACTs.
-For fast MMs impinging close to the telescopes, a double image would be observed: a first one by Cherenkov photons emitted at small angles in the high atmosphere, followed by a second one from Cherenkov photons emitted much closer to the ground.
-At intermediate depths the Cherenkov light would be focused outside the telescope camera.
-Because of the peculiarity of the image, MMs would be hardly mistaken with other cosmic rays.
+Imaging Atmospheric Cherenkov Telescopes (IACTs) are large parabolas designed to detect Cherenkov light produced by primary gamma rays and cosmic rays in the Earth’s atmosphere.
+For MMs, the Cherenkov yield would be extremely bright (cf. the subsection on IceCube) and visible along the entire MM trajectory.
+Near the ground, the refractive index of air is $n_{\rm r} \sim 1+10^{-4}$, which sets the Cherenkov threshold at $\gamma \gtrsim 70$ \cite{Spengler:2009}.
+At higher altitudes, such as 30~km, the reduced atmospheric density lowers the refractive index to $n_{\rm r} \sim 1+10^{-6}$ \cite{USStandardAtmosphere:1976dan}, raising the threshold to $\gamma \gtrsim 700$.
+Thus, faster MMs would begin emitting Cherenkov light at higher altitudes.

+In the atmosphere, the Cherenkov emission angle, given by $\cos\theta = 1/(n_{\rm r} \, \beta)$, increases with atmospheric depth for a fixed $\beta$.
+This effect produces a distinctive imaging signature in IACTs.
+For fast MMs passing close to the telescopes, a double image would appear --- one from Cherenkov photons emitted at small angles in the upper atmosphere, and another from photons emitted much closer to the ground.
+At intermediate depths, the Cherenkov light would focus outside the telescope camera.
+Such a characteristic image would make MMs difficult to confuse with ordinary cosmic rays.